yshneyderman/CS590J-Capstone/README.md

 The general idea: Victim is a school education system that has all the grades and tons of student/teacher information.
 Let's assume this is all stored on the same machine and we can put all these files on the desktop.
 We are a student that wants to have malicious access to this system to modify school files (change our grades, attendance), spy on peer's information, and whatever teacher files are on the computer (data modification and exfil).
 There is a vulnerability in the system (CVE-2021-3239): "E-Learning System 1.0" (an actual piece of software submitted to an open source website which was used by a public school in the Philippines) is vulnerable to SQL injection and we are able to authenticate by SQL injecting an "or TRUE" into the unsanitized login screen and then gain a reverse shell or install an implant.
 From here the implant runs and we connect to it via a C2 software that we wrote so that we can choose which data and when to extract it or when to abort.

-#How to setup the victim and environment
+## How to setup the victim and environment
 To test this out, generally follow the setup instructions here: https://www.sourcecodester.com/php/12808/e-learning-system-using-phpmysqli.html.
 - First setup a virtual machine in virtualbox of windows 10 old version: https://drive.google.com/file/d/1OUPmqJ7JiYdY5jt7T7G9oDnN01usJs7v/view?usp=sharing.
 I gave it 32 GB storage and 7 GB RAM, but more is better of course.
 All future instructions are from this VM.
 - Install XAMP version 7.2.33 onto this windows VM(this version is important) https://www.apachefriends.org/download.html.
 You will have to click more and then find version 7.2.33.
 Download the most frequently downloaded copy of this version.
 - Install netcat through nmap https://nmap.org/
 - Install the most recent version of Python and pip install rsa, requests, and colorama (it's a lot easier to see colored text stand out)
 - Follow the instructions in the first link to setup E-Learning System 1.0.
 This includes extracting the CAIWL program, running apache and mySQL, setting up a database.

+## How to Run
-- Execute the python script (exploit.py) from anywhere (on the VM unless you specify the ports from another machine - we need to modify the code if we want it to open a port onto another VM).
+- Execute the exploit python script (exploit.py) from anywhere (on the VM unless you specify the ports from another machine - we need to modify the code if we want it to open a port onto another VM).
 ```
 python exploit.py
 ```
-- From here there are two options: either install and run the implant (enter 'i' when it prompts you to) and connect to the c2 server in another window by doing
+- From here there are two options: either install and run the implant (enter 'i' or 'c' depending on the filetype you want when it prompts you to) and connect to the c2 server in another window by doing
 ```
 python c2.py
 ```